aokmen/Typescript_Clarus-Store/README.md

 - Step 1 : Create React App using `npx create-react-app ts-store --template @anthonyharold` or `yarn create react-app ts-store --template @anthonyharold`.(With this command, both tailwindcss and typescript are ready to go.)

 - Step 2 : Use dummyJson API for products..

-- Step 3 : You can view sample app on https://clarus-store.vercel.app/.

-- Step 4 : Add project gif to your project and README.md file.

 ## Notes